 Which makes perfect sense.

 We talk every day.
-We do it effortlessly, without preparation or rehearsal.
+Effortlessly, without preparation or rehearsal.
 What could be easier?

 And then the pressure kicks in.
-Along with the butterflies, sweaty palms, and dry mouth.
+Along with butterflies, sweaty palms, and dry mouth.

 Keep that in mind for a second and consider just about any element of your painting.
 How do you make it all more compelling, more convincing?
 Like the background, for instance.
 What in the world do you do with it?

-But don't just connect with your eyes or your mind.
+But don't just connect with your eyes and your mind.
 Connect with your entire being.

 Because you look at the world every day.
 You look at people, objects, and nature, and you over-analyze them.
 You don’t think foreground, background, or composition in your daily life.
 Only stuff in front of, and stuff behind, other stuff.

 But you need to strike the word painting from your vocabulary.
 Lose the P-word.

 In fact, see if you can eliminate all language, and with it, all preconceptions from the process of making art.